-Claire McCardell, Iconic Designer, to be Memorialized in Bronze
+Claire McCardell, Iconic Designer, is Memorialized in Bronze

-A bronze statue honoring American fashion designer Claire McCardell (1905–1958) will permanently grace an urban park in her hometown of Frederick, Maryland, later this year.
-The public art installation culminates an endeavor by the Frederick Art Club to pay tribute to the internationally recognized 20th-century designer.
+A bronze statue honoring American fashion designer Claire McCardell (1905–1958) permanently graces an urban park in her hometown of Frederick, Maryland.
+The public art installation, unveiled October 17, 2021, culminates an endeavor by the Frederick Art Club to pay tribute to the internationally recognized, 20th-century designer.

 McCardell is credited with inventing women’s sportswear and influencing fashion ever since.
 The accessible designs she created from the 1930s through the 1950s combined function, comfort, and style.
 They won her a heap of praise, many prestigious awards, and forever fans everywhere.